Zyjinn/Godot-Build-And-Publish/readme.md

 While testing and bugfixing, making new builds and then uploading them to itch.io can be a pain, so with the use of the Godot API and Butler, I created this quick little batch tool!

+## Pre-Requisites

+This software requires the following:

+- Godot 4
+- Butler
+- A public itch.io page

+Please ensure you have setup both of these pieces of software before continuing!

 # Setup

 ## Configure the script